Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 MANAGEMENT STRATEGIES

 For some women, active labor is still quite comfortable.
 For others, it will be more intense.
 The best tip for this phase is observation.
 This becomes especially important in a hospital birth when the focus can shift from the mother to readings on a monitor.
 During active labor, you may want to begin timing the intervals between each contraction and their duration.
 Time from the beginning of one to the beginning of the next.
 Note how long each one lasts.
-Don’t become too focused on this task because you’ll learn far more from observing her behavior than from the readings on a stopwatch.
-If your bag of waters ruptures, note the time.
-You will also want to check the color of the fluid.
+Don't become too focused on this task because far more can be learned from observing behavior than from the readings on a stopwatch.
+If the bag of waters ruptures, note the time.
+Also check the color of the fluid.
 Note whether it is clear or has a greenish tint.
 Amniotic fluid should be colorless and odorless, but sometimes may have a slightly sweet smell.
 If it is greenish in color, this is a sign that the baby has passed meconium (its first bowel movement) which can be a sign of a postdate baby or one that is in distress.
-It is usually only a concern if the fluid is like pea soup.
+It is usually only a concern if the fluid is thick, like the consistency of pea soup.
+Mild staining is generally not a problem.
 However, you will want to call your care provider if meconium is present and ask for guidance.

 WHAT YOU MIGHT DO